nisrulz/android-tips-tricks/Readme.md

 + **[Use LeakCanary to detect memory leaks in your app](https://github.com/square/leakcanary)** - Its a memory leak detection library for Android and Java.

-+ **Speed up your gradle builds in Android Studio 2.2+**
++ **Speed up your gradle builds in Android Studio 2.3+**
-  + Switch to gradle 3.1
+  + Switch to gradle 3.3

     Run this inside your project folder to update your gradle wrapper

     ```bash
-    ./gradlew wrapper --gradle-version 3.1
+    ./gradlew wrapper --gradle-version 3.3 --distribution-type all
     ```
   + Set the below property in your global `gradle.properties` file